Durham, North Carolina Clinic

 Appointments: All patients are seen on an appointment basis.
 Please call well in advance so we can reserve time for you.
 Please be aware that the full treatment fee will be charged for broken appointments unless a 24-hour notice is given.
 It is the patient’s responsibility to remember an appointment.
 Reminder calls are made only as a courtesy.

 Information regarding the Emotional Freedom Techniques (EFT)/hypnosis can be found in the FAQ section.

 If you have any further questions please feel free to contact us.
 We look forward to working with you.

-We are committed to cause and generate health, balance and well-being in as many people as possible through the wisdom of Oriental medicine and to empower and inspire people to be healthy and vibrant.
-It is our goal to bring Oriental medicine into the mainstream while honoring its intention and spirit.
+We are committed to causing and generating health, balance and well-being in as many people as possible through the complementary wisdom of traditional Asian Medicine and modern Functional Medicine.
+We empower and inspire people to be healthy and vibrant.
 Our referral networks with other health care practitioners, clinics and universities enable our patients to receive the best possible care.
-Working as a team, we are a major force in the transformation of health care.
+Working as a team, we are a major force in the transformation of health care for our community.